rizshah777/poseidon/README.md

    - Track changes in water quality, temperatures, and currents.
 3. **Underwater Construction**:
    - Assist in building and repairing underwater infrastructure.
-4. **Space Exploration (Future Versions)**:
-   - Adapt for use in low-gravity, liquid-like environments such as Europa's oceans.

 ---

 ## **Cost-Saving Measures**